NREL/OpenOA/sphinx/types.rst

 Plant Data
 ##########

+This is the core data class used to contain all data relevant to a wind plant and is used throughout OpenOA.
+The PlantData holds multiple Pandas Data Frames, each with a specified schema.
-New data imported into the openoa toolkit can take advantage of the data structures in the :py:mod:`plant` module.
-As of v3, users can use the :py:class:`openoa.plant.PlantData` class, instead of subclassing :py:class:`PlantData`, and implementing their own :py:meth:`prepare()` method.
-Additionally, as of v3, :py:class:`openoa.plant.PlantData` is an attrs dataclass, and each of the core representations are Pandas :py:class:`DataFrame`s, e.g., :py:attr:`openoa.plant.PlantData.scada`, :py:attr:`openoa.plant.PlantData.reanalysis`, etc.
+You can take advantage of the data structures in the :py:mod:`plant` module by instantiating it using one of the available constructors.

+:py:class:`openoa.plant.PlantData` is an attrs dataclass, and each of the core representations are Pandas :py:class:`DataFrame`s, e.g., :py:attr:`openoa.plant.PlantData.scada`, :py:attr:`openoa.plant.PlantData.reanalysis`, etc.

-The added benefit of adopting attrs for the core structure is many data checks can happen automatically at initialization, so many of the :py:meth:`openoa.plant.PlantData.prepare` steps a user might implement, will already be addressed.
+The benefit of adopting attrs for the core structure is many data checks can happen automatically at initialization, so many of the :py:meth:`openoa.plant.PlantData.prepare` steps a user might implement, will already be addressed.
 Specifically, using the new :py:class:`openoa.plant.PlantMetaData` structure, a user can map the column names already present in their data to those that OpenOA will use internally, set the expected frequency of the their